wistia/elixir_nsq/README.md

 Note that some tests intentionally cause processes to exit, so you might see some error logging as part of the tests.
 As long as they're still passing, that is considered normal behavior.

+## Known Issues

+- Snappy cannot be supported because existing NIFs cannot correctly decompress the nsqd stream.
+I believe they need support for skipping the checksum.